arleym/svg-sprite/README.md

 - Styles for long folder names in nav... wrapper overflow-x scroll, right align
 - Clipboard tool tips like on clipboard.js
 - Jquery :contains to remove the <div></div> from the clipboard of the sprite thing
+- After cutting all the sprites uncheck all the checked
+- Add label to copy button
+- Add download button, download the SVG as a file!
+- Sprite clear selection button: empty textarea, uncheck all the things